-Whether you are a green-fingered gardening expert, or a complete novice when it comes to plants, having a garden in Spain is very different from the UK or elsewhere in Europe!
+Whether you’re a green-fingered gardening expert, or a complete novice when it comes to plants, having a garden in Spain is very different from the UK or elsewhere in Europe!

-With such warm temperatures and lack of rain, you might find that many of the plants and flowers you are used to don’t grow in an arid Spanish garden.
+With such hot temperatures and a distinct lack of rain, you might find that many of the plants and flowers you’re used to growing just won’t grow in an arid Spanish garden.

 Succulents and cacti

-An obvious choice for a garden with hardly any rain are succulents as they retain water.
+An obvious choice of plant for a Spanish garden with hardly any rain are succulents as they retain water.
 Once planted you don’t really need to do much to look after them, which is great if you aren’t a natural gardener as they are near impossible to kill!

-As you don’t need to look after them they are perfect if you need to leave your garden unattended for long stretches of time, for example if you have a holiday home in Spain.
+As you don’t need to do much to look after them, they’re perfect if you need to leave your garden unattended for long stretches of time, for example if you have a holiday home in Spain.

 There are lots of very cool and unique looking succulents and they tend to be fairly cheap to buy from the garden centre.
 A popular choice is Aloe Vera which you can actually get as a cutting from another plant, and are great for sunburn so handy to have in the garden.